Product Tagging: Your ECommerce Won’t Survive Without It

 Even though product tags started in physical stores, using them in online business is increasingly viable.
-Let’s take a look at product tags to understand what they should include before we learn exactly how we can use them.
+Let’s look at product tags to understand what they should include before we learn exactly how to use them.

 What Goes On Product Tags

-Product tags should have information designed to organize products into their category with accuracy.
+Product tags should have information designed to organize products into their category accurately.
 This is so they show up in search results when customers use your page.

-Your product catalog should tag products with descriptive tags that allow shoppers to browse your site with ease.
+Your product catalog should tag products with descriptive tags that allow shoppers to browse your site easily.

 Displaying a photo of your product can help shoppers decide what they want to purchase, but the tags will drive home the sale.
-They can include various things, but these five examples are the key pieces of information that businesses should include.
+They can include various things, but these five examples are the critical information businesses should consist of.

 The barcode is essential for your e-commerce product tag because it allows you to track products throughout the entire supply chain.
-This helps determine how much of an item you sell and allows you to manage your inventory.
+This helps determine how much of an item you sell and will enable you to manage your inventory.

-A business that has a barcode on its tags has a successful store inventory.
+A business with a barcode on its tags has a successful store inventory.

-While this example may be optional in some cases, this particular tag allows consumers to know exactly how much your product costs.
+While this example may be optional in some cases, this tag lets consumers know exactly how much your product costs.

-Another optional example, but another useful item to put on your product tag is the item’s SKU.
-This helps your e-commerce employees locate an item easily and track where the items are located.
+Another optional example but another valuable item to put on your product tag is the item’s SKU.
+This helps your e-commerce employees locate an object quickly and track where the items are located.

-This may seem redundant if you add barcodes already, but remember that the SKU is the ‘stock keeping unit‘ and is internal tracking, where the barcode is useful in external tracking.
+If you add barcodes already, this may seem redundant, but remember that the SKU is the ‘stock keeping unit’ and is internal tracking.
+In contrast, the barcode is helpful in external monitoring.

-This one should go without saying, but your product tag must contain the name of the product you are trying to sell.
+This one should go without saying, but your product tag must contain the product name you are trying to sell.

-Some sellers create a unique product catalog with unique names, tags with product names help differentiate between your products.
+Some sellers create a unique product catalog with individual names, and tags with product names help differentiate between your products.

 Instagram and Facebook influencers know how to pack the most impact with tags, keywords, and limited character count.